 My love for this style fabric goes all the way back to the first time I came across this beautiful room designed by Mary Douglas Drysdale.
 The draperies are silk taffeta.
 Absolutely gorgeous!
-(Listen to an interview with Mary Douglas Drysdale at The Skirted Roundtable.)

 It took my curtains almost a full month to arrive since I asked Country Curtains to line them.
 They will also make them to a specific length, but it costs a fair amount more per their representative.